keeganquinn/cwnmyr-build/README.md

     git clone git://github.com/keeganquinn/ptpwrt-builder.git
     cd ptpwrt-builder
-    make
+    make <target>

 Resulting images will be stored in the `image` subdirectory.
+If you do not select a target, all available targets will be built.
+Be aware, this can take quite a long time and a lot of disk space.

+To update to the latest openwrt and packages trees and generate a new matching .config:

+    make <target>-update

+For interactive configuration changes:

+    make <target>-update UPDATE_TARGET=menuconfig

+After updating the build configuration, you can perform a new build.